Pic courtesy: Bank of America Chicago Marathon / chicagomarathon.com.Last updated: August 2026

 | Sydney | Hilly — bridge + late climb | Most scenic finish line | Moderate — newer Major |

-If you have a time goal — a sub-4, a BQ, a personal best that has eluded you on hilly courses — Chicago is where you go to get it.
-The flat course, cool October weather, and flawless organisation create the best conditions for fast marathon running outside of Berlin.
-The logistics are simpler than any other US Major: the start is walkable from most hotels, the city is easy to navigate, and the race itself is seamlessly run.
+If you have a specific time goal — a sub-4, a Boston Qualifier, or a personal best that has eluded you on hilly courses — Chicago is where you go to get it.
+The flat course, cool October weather and flawless organisation create the best conditions for fast marathon running outside of Berlin.
+The logistics are simpler than any other US Major: the start is walkable from most downtown hotels, the city is easy to navigate and race morning is seamlessly run.
 Chicago will not give you the emotional wallop of NYC’s five boroughs or Sydney’s Opera House finish.
-What it gives you instead is a genuine shot at running your best possible time.
-For most runners, that is exactly what they need.
+What it gives you instead is a genuine shot at running your fastest possible time.
+For most runners, that is precisely what they are looking for.